History of transport

 The history of transport is largely one of technological innovation.
 Advances in technology have allowed people to travel farther, explore more territory, and expand their influence over increasingly larger areas.
-Even in ancient times, new tools such as foot coverings, skis, and snowshoes lengthened the distances that could be traveled.
+Even in ancient times, new tools such as foot coverings, skis, and snowshoes increased the distances people could travel.
 As new inventions and discoveries were applied to transport problems, travel time decreased while the ability to move more and larger loads increased.
 Innovation continues as transport researchers are working to find new ways to reduce costs and increase transport efficiency.

-International trade was the driving motivator behind advancements in global transportation in the Pre Modern world. "...there was a single global world economy with a worldwide division of labor and multilateral trade from 1500 onward."
+International trade was the driving motivator behind advancements in global transportation in the pre-modern world. "...there was a single global world economy with a worldwide division of labor and multilateral trade from 1500 onward."
 The sale and transportation of textiles, silver and gold, spices, slaves, and luxury goods throughout Afro-Eurasia and later the New World would see an evolution in overland and sea trade routes and travel.